roosto/macos-for-unix-nerds/slides.md

 Good old sturdy, Terminal.app

-There are many other terminal emulators, but this one comes installed on my system.
+* There are many terminal emulators, but this one ~~is mine~~ comes installed on my system

-It’s mostly good enough.
+* It’s really mostly good enough

 ---